Consulate General of Spain, Jerusalem: History

 The Spanish presence in Holy Land dates back to the 13th century, thanks to the religious policy of the Aragonese monarchs.
 Also, in 1510 Pope Julius II recognized Ferdinand the Catholic as King of Naples, incorporating to the Aragonese crown several titles, highlighting that of the King of Jerusalem.

 After the unification of Spain in the late-15th century, the Spanish crown assumed all that claims and continued protecting holy places in what is today Israel and Palestine.
 The influence of the Crown in the management of this places, as well as the economic contributions —which during the 14th to 19th centuries accounted for 80% of the total funds—, were reflected in the leadership of the Custody of the Holy Land.
-One of the most important offices, the Procurador de la Custodia, who manged the Custody's funds, was occupied for centuries by a Franciscan religious of Spanish nationality.
+One of the most important offices, the Procurador de la Custodia, who managed the Custody's funds, was occupied for centuries by a Franciscan religious of Spanish nationality.

 In 1772, King Charles III enacted a Real cédula to unify the protection policy of holy places and the Crown assumed directly the management of the Commissariat of the Holy Land, a Spanish institution tasked with the collection and transfer of funds to the Custody.
 At the same time, European powers started to establish consulates in Holy Land —United Kingdom (1838), France (1843), Belgium (1851), Greece (1862), Italy (1871), Sweden (1903), and Turkey (1925)—.

 Spain, fearing to lose its presence and influence, did the same in 1853.
 By order of June 21, Queen Isabella II established a Consulate General.
 According to this norm, it was established to "deal with the Spanish Franciscan religious residing in Palestine, to zealously support the interests of religion and the State and to prevent the ancient rights and prerogatives of My Crown in the Holy Places from being disregarded".
 The royal order also parelized the transfer of funds and they were placed under the administration of the consul general.
 Likewise, the aforementioned Commissariat —which was already known at the time as the Pious Work of the Holy Places— was placed under the control of the Ministry of State.
 In fact, the queen's main motivation for creating the consulate was to avoid interference in the Spanish funds from the Latin Patriarchate of Jerusalem, reestablished by Pope Pius IX in 1847.